vikynandha-zz/google-drive-backup/README.md

 * Uses OAuth2 authentication and can remember authentication

 ## Setup
-* Edit client_secrets_sample.json and add your Google API client id and client secret (If you don't have one, [get it here](https://code.google.com/apis/console/)).
+* Edit `client_secrets_sample.json` and add your Google API client id and client secret (If you don't have one, [get it here](https://code.google.com/apis/console/)).
-* Save it as client_secrets.json
+* Save it as `client_secrets.json`.
 * Now, if you run `python drive.py`, a browser window/tab will open for you to authenticate the script.
-* Once authentication is done, the script will start downloading your "My Drive".
+* Once authentication is done, the script will start downloading your *My Drive*.
 Refer the next section for more options.

 ## Options
 Following command line options are available.